Adige-Calculations/OpenFOAM-handbook/src/6_mesh/snappyhexmesh/advice-for-internal-flow.md

 }

 ```
-While in the refinement surfaces section you can define the address the
+While in the refinement surfaces section you can address the
 info of the patch:
 ```c++
 refinementSurfaces